 Focus and Scope

-HOW is a biannual publication led by ASOCOPI, the Colombian Association of Teachers of English.
+HOW Journal is a biannual publication led by ASOCOPI, the Colombian Association of Teachers of English.
 It is a journal by and for teachers of English who wish to share outcomes of educational and research experiences intended to add understanding to English language teaching practices.
 Therefore, the journal falls within the field of education and, specifically, the teaching and learning of English as a second or foreign language.

 Peer Review Process

 All submissions follow a double-blind review process, that is, the identity of authors is never revealed to reviewers throughout the review process and vice versa.
 On the whole, the evaluation process lasts four months approximately.
-First, each manuscript is sent to two reviewers who can accept, reject, or suggest that the manuscript be revised and resubmitted.
+First, each manuscript is sent to two reviewers who can accept, decline, or suggest that the manuscript be revised and resubmitted.
 In case the evaluations of the two reviewers are at variance, the following is a summary of the steps that will be taken:

 |Evaluation 1: Accept||Recommendation: Revise and resubmit|